reduxjs/react-redux/website/versioned_docs/version-7.1/using-react-redux/static-types.md

 `connect` consists of two functions that are called sequentially.
 The first function accepts `mapState` and `mapDispatch` as arguments, and returns a second function.
 The second function accepts the component to be wrapped, and returns a new wrapper component that passes down the props from `mapState` and `mapDispatch`.
 Normally, both functions are called together, like `connect(mapState, mapDispatch)(MyComponent)`.

-As of v7.1.2, the `@types/react-redux` package exposes a helper type, `ConnectedProps`, that can extract the return types of `mapStateToProp` and `mapDispatchToProps` from the first function.
+As of v7.1.2, the `@types/react-redux` package exposes a helper type, `ConnectedProps`, that can extract the return types of `mapStateToProps` and `mapDispatchToProps` from the first function.
 This means that if you split the `connect` call into two steps, all of the "props from Redux" can be inferred automatically without having to write them by hand.
 While this approach may feel unusual if you've been using React-Redux for a while, it does simplify the type declarations considerably.

 ```ts
 import { connect, ConnectedProps } from 'react-redux'